reinnet/RoadToPhD/README.md

 - Optimization
 - Reinforcement Learning

-Then I choose to solve an optimization problem with reinforcement learning for considering the ULL funcions in NFV.
+Then I choose to solve an optimization problem with reinforcement learning for considering the URLL funcions in NFV.
-At 23 Jan 2021 I have a meeting as an qualification exam for presenting my problem.
+At 23 Jan 2021 I had a meeting as an qualification exam for presenting my problem and its roadmap.

 ## Verbal Qualification Exam